EnviroDIY/ModularSensors/README.md

 #### <a name="AM2315"></a>[AOSong AM2315](www.aosong.com/asp_bin/Products/en/AM2315.pdf) Encased I2C Temperature/Humidity Sensor

-Because this is an I2C sensor, the only input needed is the power pin.
-A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
+The AOSong AM2315 communicates with the board via I2C.
 Because this sensor can have only one I2C address, it is only possible to connect one of these sensors to your system.
+This sensor should be attached to a 3.3-5.5V power source and the power supply to the sensor can be stopped between measurements.

-The main constuctor for the sensor object is:
+The only input needed for the sensor constructor is the Arduino pin controlling power on/off:

 ```cpp
 #include <AOSongAM2315.h>
 AOSongAM2315 am2315(I2CPower);
 ```

-The two available variables are:
+The two available variables are:  (customVarCode is optional)

 ```cpp
 AOSongAM2315_Humidity(&am2315, "customVarCode");